 In the project, Rural perspectives on spatial disparities of education and employment outcomes, we focus on youth in rural areas of the Nordic region who are marginalised in terms of labour market participation, training and education.
 The findings suggest that the living conditions that mainly influence displacement among young people are poor physical health, poor mental health, lack of income opportunities, unemployment and limited social contact.

-The final report will be published in December 2018.
+The final report will be published in the middle of 2019.